ARRC Releases Consultation on LIBOR-to-SOFR Spread Adjustment Methodologies

 On January 21, 2020, the Alternative Reference Rates Committee (the “ARRC”) released a consultation seeking market feedback on calculation of the spread to account for the differences between a pre-existing USD LIBOR contract rate and the SOFR rate selected as its replacement (the “Consultation”).

 Prior to the Consultation, the ARRC had published recommended fallback language for market participants to consider for new issuances or originations of floating rate notes (“FRNs”), syndicated and bilateral business loans, securitizations, and closed-end, residential adjustable rate mortgages (“ARMs”) referencing USD LIBOR.
+The ARRC-recommended fallback language sets out mechanisms (including a potential inclusion of hardwired waterfalls) for transitioning from the contractual LIBOR rate to a SOFR-based successor rate with a spread adjustment.
+In the Consultation, the ARRC notes both the strong public support for it to recommend and publish spread adjustments and its commitment to do so following the Consultation.

 Any ARRC-recommended spread adjustments are intended for (x) new LIBOR contracts with ARRC-recommended hardwired fallback language or (y) legacy LIBOR contracts where parties have selected a spread-adjusted SOFR rate as a fallback.
 The recommended spread adjustments are not intended for new contracts or new issuances referencing SOFR.